-I can't see that any other exceptions to reimbursement could apply in this case.
-And I don't think Lloyds has established that any of the applicable exceptions to reimbursement under the Code do apply here.
-I've not seen evidence of an 'Effective warning' (as per the Code) being show to Mrs H, that she then ignored.
-And I'm in agreement that she had a reasonable basis for belief in this payment being for a legitimate opportunity - she was paying an account she knew belonged to R and she believed she'd successfully invested with it before.
-So I'm satisfied it should refund the money Mrs H lost in full.
+I don't think NatWest has established that any of the applicable exceptions to reimbursement under the Code do apply here.
+I've not seen evidence of an 'Effective warning' (as per the Code) being show to Mrs C, that she then ignored.
+And I consider that she had a reasonable basis for belief in this payment being for a legitimate opportunity - she was paying an account that we know belonged to R and she believed she'd successfully invested with it before this payment.
+So she could reasonably believe at this time she was paying a legitimate business for a genuine service.
+So I'm satisfied NatWest should refund the money Mrs C lost in full.